damek/damek.github.io/index.md

 ## Students

 I am currently recruiting PhD students at Penn.
-If you are a Penn student and wish to discuss advising/collaboration, send me a concise, informative email.
+If you are a Penn student and wish to discuss advising/collaboration, send me a concise, informative email to set up a meeting.

 If you're not currently a Penn student, please apply through the [Wharton Statistics and Data Science PhD program](https://statistics.wharton.upenn.edu/programs/phd).
 I receive many emails from applicants and cannot read/reply to all of them.
 Most of these emails are generic and are only personalized by including a title of one of my papers.
 To increase your chance of your email being read, write a concise email that only you could write.